 (For HighPROTEC devices of type "MC...", up to 6 switchgear devices are supported.
-A device of type "MR..." can control one switchgear device.)
+A device of type "MR..." can control one switchgear device, except MRDT4: 2 devices.)

 After selecting a switchgear device, the Softkey "▶" (Enter) takes you to the menu that is dedicated to the selected switchgear device.
 There you can make various settings, e.g. control times, position indicators, external ON/OFF commands, interlockings.